| Title: | Positive Time Series Regression |

 The predicted values for yt. |

-Print method for objects of class ptsr
+Print method for objects of class ptsr.

-## S3 method for class 'ptsr' print(x, digits = max(3L, getOption("digits") - 3L), ...)
+## S3 method for class 'ptsr' print(x, digits = max(3L, getOption("digits") - 3L), ...)## S3 method for class 'ptsr' print(x, digits = max(3L, getOption("digits") - 3L), ...)

 x |